Splashtop: Company history

-Splashtop Inc. is a privately held software company founded in 2006 and headquartered in Silicon Valley with offices in Amsterdam, Tokyo, Singapore, Hangzhou and Taipei.
+Splashtop Inc. is a privately held software company founded in 2006 and headquartered in Silicon Valley.

 The company was founded in 2006 under the name DeviceVM Inc. Its first product, named Splashtop OS, was an ‘instant-on’ Linux-based computing platform.
 The company partners with OEMs and manufacturers to integrate this technology into personal computers.
 The company changed its name to Splashtop in 2010.

-Splashtop Inc. launched its Splashtop Remote product in August 2010.
-In 2011, Jin Koh launched Splashtop Japan with the goal of expanding the company's reach in the Japanese market.
-Koh was able to build strong sales channels and partnerships in Japan, eventually leading to significant growth for Splashtop Japan.

 The original Splashtop Remote product was split into multiple products with the release of Splashtop Business in 2013.
-The original consumer-focused solution was renamed Splashtop Personal.
+The original consumer-focused product was renamed Splashtop Personal.
 Splashtop Remote Support was announced in 2015 as Splashtop Business for Remote Support and later renamed Splashtop Remote Support.
 Splashtop On-Demand Support was introduced in 2015.